smarttdm/ebaas.github.io/_posts/2017-04-25-BuildStateMachineWorkflow.markdown

 The “IssueRejected" event occurs when the status of an issue instance changes to the "Rejected", which will move a workflow instance to the final state.

 1. Click on the “Add” button
-2.	, change the event's name to “IssueRejected”;
+2. Change the event's name to “IssueRejected”;
 3. Select the event type as “Update”;
 4. Define a condition for this event as “Status=Rejected”;
 5. Select the “Status” attribute as the “Attributes Updated”;